dolomite-exchange/harvest-strategy-arbitrum/README.md

 ## Installation

-1. Run `npm install` to install all the dependencies.
+1. Run `yarn install` to install all the dependencies.
 2. Sign up on [Infura](https://infura.io/register).
 We recommend using Infura to allow for a reproducible Arbitrum One testing environment as well as efficiency due to caching.
 3. Create a file `.env`: